Opportunistic Scheduling over Renewal Systems: An Empirical Method: Problem Formulation and Preliminaries

 \begin{assumption} ~~Let $\left(\hat y(\omega,\alpha),~\hat T(\omega,\alpha),~\hat{\mathbf{z}}(\omega,\alpha)\right)$ be the performance vector under a certain $(\omega,\alpha)$ pair.
 Then, for any fixed $\omega\in\Omega$, the set of achievable performance vectors over all $\alpha\in\mathcal{A}$ is compact. \end{assumption}

 In order to state the next assumption, we need the notion of \textit{randomized stationary policy}.
-We start with the definition: \begin{definition}[Randomized stationary policy] A randomized stationary policy is an algorithm that at the beginning of each frame $n$, after observing the realization $\omega[n]$, the controller chooses $\alpha^*[n]$ with a conditional probability which depends only on $\omega[n]$. \end{definition}
+We start with the definition: \begin{definition}[Randomized stationary policy] A randomized stationary policy is an algorithm that at the beginning of each frame $n$, after observing the random event $\omega[n]$, the controller chooses $\alpha^*[n]$ with a conditional probability that is the same for all $n$. \end{definition}

 \begin{assumption}[Bounded achievable region] Let

 be the one-shot average of one randomized stationary policy.
 Let $\mathcal{R}\subseteq\mathbb{R}^{L+2}$ be the set of all achievable one-shot averages $(\overline{y},~\overline{T},~\overline{\mathbf{z}})$.
 Then, $\mathcal{R}$ is bounded. \end{assumption}